🔥 BUY 2 BEATS GET 1 FREE | BUY 4 GET 2 FREE | Same License Type | Auto-Applied

 Time Investment5-10 hours/week minimum

-Here’s what successful music bloggers prioritize when starting out:
+Here’s what successful music blogs prioritize:

 • A clear focus on specific music genres or topics that matches your expertise